-Example 2: Forty days after acute lead exposure, lead is undetectable in the blood, though it's still in the body.
+Example 2: Forty days after acute lead exposure, lead is undetectable in the blood, though it's still stored in the body.

 Example 3: When blood calcium drops, calcium is removed from bone to replenish the blood - meaning the blood calcium can appear within normal range even though bones are being demineralized and osteoporosis is developing.

 Example 4.
 An intracellular magnesium loss or potassium loss may be occurring at the cellular level even when the blood shows normal or high.

 Example 5: Even the more advanced RBC (red blood cell) test for magnesium lacks logic.
 Roughly only 1% of the body's magnesium is in the blood - almost all of it is in the mitochondria of the cell - and red blood cells don't have mitochondria!
-A person can be depleted of magnesium before it shows up in a blood test.
+A person can be losing (or depleted of) magnesium long before it shows up in a blood test.

 These are just a few examples where a patient can mistakenly be given a clean bill of health when relying on blood data (even though they know deep inside that something is off).
 These excesses and deficiencies that are missed in the blood but can seen on an HTMA.
 Even more importantly, blood testing fails to provide key mineral ratios which are the essential indicators that must be examined to properly determine the extent of mineral deficiency or toxicity conditions, and the subsequent supplementation and correction program.
 Without this vital information, supplementation (or mineral detox programs) are being done blindly.